-Stout Managing Directors Christina Carroll and Greg Range caught up with Myron Steele.
+Stout Managing Director Christina Carroll caught up with Myron Steele.
 In his career, he served as a Judge of the Superior Court and a Vice Chancellor of the Delaware Court of Chancery and former Chief Justice of the Supreme Court of Delaware (the “Court”) after 18 years in private litigation practice.
 During his time as Vice Chancellor, he presided over major corporate litigation and LLC and limited partner governance disputes and wrote over 400 opinions resolving disputes.

 Stout: What advice would you give to directors of public companies as they enter into significant transactions?